exercism/cli/README.md

 Goals
 ===========

-Provide non-Ruby developers an easy to work with [exercism.io](http://exercism.io).
+Provide non-Ruby developers an easy way to work with [exercism.io](http://exercism.io).

 This tool is under heavy development.
 If you want something more stable to access exercism.io, please see the [ruby gem](https://github.com/kytrinyx/exercism).